FFmpeg/FFV1/ffv1.md

     encode(diff);
 ```

-Note, this is different from JPEG-LS, which doesn’t use prediction in run mode and uses a different encoding and context model for the last difference On a small set of test samples the use of prediction slightly improved the compression rate.
+Note, this is different from JPEG-LS, which doesn’t use prediction in run mode and uses a different encoding and context model for the last difference On a small set of test `Samples` the use of prediction slightly improved the compression rate.

 # Bitstream